heubachmedia/hmReports-Release/Documentation/Utilities/hmRep_TEXT2ARRAY.md

 |Fontstyle|Longint|→|The font style

 ### Description
-The command *** <self> *** converts text into a text array, based on the maximum display width and font information.
+The command *hmRep_TEXT2ARRAY* converts text into a text array, based on the maximum display width and font information.
 First, you must define the text array before calling the plug-in command.

 The array does not need to be cleared (set to 0 elements) before the call.
 Any existing information in the array will be lost.